hilts-vaughan/hilts-vaughan.github.io/_posts/2017-02-06-openssl-with-sslv3-on-arch-linux-for-dot-net-core.md

 - blog
 ---

+**NOTICE: As of .NET Core 2, this is no longer a problem.
+If you can upgrade your project and you were considering it already, you might as well do it to avoid this problem if you are having it.**

 I was recently working on a project for a client and was trying to use the new .NET Core technology by Microsoft.
 Of course, this is not a supported platform for my operating system of choice.
 However, that did not stop me from trying to run with it.

 A lot of stuff works but Entity Framework does not out of the box.
 You will get the following error trying to run a query: